List of Cardcaptor Sakura characters: Nakuru Akizuki / Ruby Moon

-Unlike the Yue/Yukito relationship, both Ruby/Nakuru forms are fully aware and display no dissociative personality.
-As the alias, Nakuru Akizuki, she acts as a general annoyance, deliberately interfering every time Toya tries to talk to Yukito about the latter's dwindling energy.
-She claims she wants to consume Toya's energy herself, though it is never stated that she actually has a need for it nor why she couldn't simply steal it.
+Unlike the Yue/Yukito relationship, both Ruby/Nakuru forms are fully aware and display no dissociative personality; they share memories and thoughts as one being.
+Nakuru's family name, Akizuki, means Red Moon.
+Ruby Moon uses the false form to conserve Eriol's magical energy and to hide her aura.
+As the alias, Nakuru Akizuki, she acts as cheerful, out-going, hyper-active, general annoyance.
+She is athletic, having beaten the entire boys basketball team in a game for fun.
+Her many female friends in Seijou High admire her for her abilities.
+She deliberately interferes whenever Toya tries to talk to Yukito about the latter's dwindling energy.
+She claims a desire to consume Toya's energy herself, though it is never stated that she actually has a need for it nor why she couldn't simply steal it.
 When Toya is finally able to speak with Yue and give him all of his magical energy to sustain Yue's life, Akizuki gives up her pursuit.
 In the final battle, Ruby Moon battles Yue and initially appears to be winning.
 However, Yue is able to get past her due to Yue's greater determination and desire to protect Sakura.

+In Clear Card, Ruby/Nakuru and Spinel return to Japan under Eriol's instructions to share their magic with Yue and Yukito to help them.

 In the anime adaptation, Ruby Moon is voiced by Ryōka Yuzuki.
 In the English adaptation, Cardcaptors, both her true form and false form are called Ruby Moon and she is voiced by Willow Johnson.
 In the Clear Card arc, she is voiced by Alexis Tipton.